 The totalisator services provided by United Tote Company and AmTote International are the most critical to our operations.
 Totalisator services include the calculation of amounts wagered and owed to winning ticket holders.
 United Tote developed a plan to bring all systems provided to us into Year 2000 compliance during 1998.
 United Tote and Churchill Downs initiated this plan during the second quarter of 1998 by undertaking a comprehensive system hardware and software upgrade that is Year 2000 compliant.
 We successfully installed the systems in three phases with the last phase having been completed in October 1998.
 All on-track, intertrack wagering and hub operations are Year 2000 compliant.
 We will continue to work closely with United Tote to assure that future releases and upgrades are Year 2000 compliant by including this provision as a condition in contracts for future services.
-The Company is in the process of determining if AmTote, which is utilized by Calder Race Course, is Year 2000 compliant and expects to complete this evaluation during the second quarter of 1999.
+Based on its evaluation, the Company also believes that AmTote, which is utilized by Calder Race Course, is Year 2000 compliant.